Bankruptcy Lawyers in West Seneca, NY

 Q: What property can I keep if I file bankruptcy?

-A: The property that a debtor can keep in bankruptcy is commonly known as "exempt property".
-In New York, exempt property is determined by state law.
+A: The property that a debtor can keep in bankruptcy is commonly known as "exempt property."
+In New York, exempt property is determined by either state law or federal law.
 Common exemptions include, but are not limited to, the following:

 Q: Are there any types of debts that are NOT dischargeable in bankruptcy?